troph-team/ML-Danbooru/README.md

 modifications:

+- better error handling
+- can be used as a pacakge on downsteraam projects
 - downloads model automatically when not given
 - keeps probability of tags along with string repr
 - adds batched inference by default